loewen-behold/Final-Project-SQL-LHL/cleaning_data.md

 Alas, it appeared that there are multiple entries that have the same visitid and fullvisitorid, but may have different starttimes, product info, or transactionids.
 I wasn't sure what to do with this information at this point, but I'm aware that if I were to perform any analysis on the duplicated visitids, I'd have to address that so as not to get faulty values.

+**3. Correcting information**
-3. I noticed that some cities seemed to be paired with the wrong country - namely New York listed as a Canadian City.
+I noticed that some cities seemed to be paired with the wrong country - namely New York listed as a Canadian City.

   I changed that specific entry's country from Canada to United States with the following query: